mjelcic/movie-collection/README.md

-# movie-collection
+# The movie-collection project
-This is a test project for adding movies to the database
+This is a test project for adding movies to the database.

 ## How to run the project
 1. Clone project